revaturelabs/interviewquestions/Java.md

 <blockquote>

-The main difference between RestController and Controller is that the `@RestController` is used for building RESTful web services that return data in JSON, XML or any other format and the `@Controller` is used when we are building a web application that return an HTML view.
+The main difference between `@RestController` and `@Controller` is that the `@RestController` annotation is used for building RESTful web services that return data in JSON, XML or any other format, whereas the `@Controller` annotation is used when we are building a web application that returns an HTML view.

 </blockquote>